icml-ml4lms/icml-ml4lms.github.io/_pages/submissions.md

 </div>

 **Attention**
 If you select the Overleaf template, you will need to download the project zip file for now and upload it as a new project.
-Overleaf moderators will publish the official template in the coming days.

 ### What's the workshop topic?
 > ML4LMS aims to highlight translational machine learning research in biology and chemistry for real-world applications in life and materials science.
 The goal is to bridge theoretical advances with practical applications and connect academic and industry researchers.